LauraMayock/who-wants-Ice-cream/README.md

 # Objective

-The goal is to create an interactive site that used a terminal that allows the user to go thourgh the process of ordering an ice-cream as they would if they were in an ice-cream shop.
+The goal is to create an interactive site using a command line interface.
+It provides an automated ordering process for the user, allowing them to order their favourtie ice-cream.

 [Back to top](#content)